suncoast-devs/handbook/lessons/react-state/index.md

 This code initializes an **instance** variable named `state` with a value being an object containing a single key (`count`) with the value `0`.

-The name `state` here is a **very** important fact.
+The name `state` here is a **very** essential fact.
 We cannot choose any name we want for the `state` variable.
-The value we assign to the variable is completely up to us.
+The value we assign to the variable is entirely up to us.
 We could have simply made the `state` value the `0` directly.
 However, it is a fairly common practice to make this value an object with a key that gives a _name_ to our data.

-You'll see in later examples, when we start working with APIs, the _shape_ of the `state` object will follow the structure of the API data.
-Since we aren't using an API here, we can control the structure of the `state` variable.
+You'll see in later examples when we start working with APIs, the _shape_ of the `state` object will follow the structure of the API data.
+Since we aren't using an API here, we can control the design of the `state` variable.

 The next change is in our `p` paragraph.
 Instead of the static value `0` we place `{this.state.count}`.
 This will render the value associated with the `count` key inside the `this.state` variable (object).

-If we were to add this component to a project we would see that the component would display `The count is 0` when it first renders.
+If we were to add this component to a project, we would see that the component would display `The count is 0` when it first renders.

 > NOTE: A vitally important thing to remember is that your component will render
 > the **first** time with whatever value is in the `this.state` variable.
 This
 > means we need to _always_ provide an initial value for the `state` that _makes
 > sense_.
-In this code if we forgot to initialize `state` we would have received
+If we forgot to initialize `state` in this code, we would have
-> an **error** the first time our component rendered.
+> received an **error** the first time our component rendered.

 > **Always provide a working default/initial value for `state`**